Trust is hard to build yet necessary for any great website. If you can’t generate trust with your readers, then why would they come back to your site?

 If you don’t deliver great content, you’ll never build trust with users.
 This is just a given.
 But, if you have pretty great content and solid branding, you’ll have a much easier time selling trust with these design techniques.

 TechCrunch is a great example of something that was just a blog and over the years has scaled into a massive authority website.
 Their newest design reflects more of an online magazine, which builds a lot more trust in readers.

 I encourage you to look around and study other websites in your niche.
 Study their color choices, typography, and layout styles.
 See what works and what best conveys a sense of authority to the visitor.

 Showcase client brands

-This might be considered gaudy but it’s also a great way to convey trust right off the bat.
-If your homepage sells a service/application you’ll want to let visitors know that other big companies are happily using your product.
+This might be considered gaudy, but it’s also a great way to convey trust.
+If your homepage sells a service/application, you’ll want to let visitors know that other big companies are happily using your product.

 InVision has this on their homepage and it works very well.
 Almost everyone recognizes these brand logos at a glance.
 Twitter, Airbnb, Netflix, Dropbox, all very large companies relying on the InVision prototyping tool.